lghauth/tdd-example/SecondStep.md

 Now I'm going to change the name for the Not Approved Test, to match the business Logic:

-> - If grade lower than 7 then status is NOT APPROVED
+> - If grade less than 7 then status is NOT APPROVED

 ```java
 import org.junit.Assert;